Braden112/Massive_Supernova_Dataset/README.md

-# Photometric-Supernova-Classification
+# Massive Supernova Dataset
-Welcome to the Photometric Supernova Classifier.
-This is a supernova classifier implemented for the Zwicky Transient Facility and includes a list of over 10 thousand supernovae that have either been photometrically classified by our classifier or spectrally classified by the Transient Name Server.
+Welcome to the Massive Supernova Dataset.
+This dataset of 13,000 supernova was created using data from the Zwicky Transient Facility and was classified by the photometric supernova classifier provided here.